multiparty/jiff/README.md

 ### Server

-run npm from inside the project directory to install automatically the dependencies listed in `package.json`:
+Run npm from inside the project directory to install automatically the dependencies listed in `package.json`:
 ```shell
 npm install
 ```